joshenders/enderscraft/README.md

 #### Environment

-The following environment variable is required for this section of the setup instructions:
+The following environment variables are required for the rest of the setup process.

 ```bash
 export PROJECT_NAME="enderscraft"